 This guide explains why hard water leaves spots on glassware, what those spots actually are, and why they show up most after drying.

-If you want the full context of how mineral buildup behaves throughout your home, this pillar ties it together:
+If you want the full context of how mineral buildup behaves throughout your home, this ties it together:

-Hard Water & Scale: A Practical Guide for Homeowners.
+Hard Water & Scale: A Practical Guide for Homeowners

 What You’ll Learn